sudotechie/learn/knowledge_and_process.md

-I've met and worked with a number of early founders.
-They all had one thing in common, a deep understanding of the product they were building.
+Early founders I've worked with all had one thing in common, a deep understanding of the product they were building.
 Yet, some of these founders never went on to earn a dollar from their product.
-Others were fortunate to land a few first customers, but unsuccessful in getting to anything repeatable.
-And then there was a much smaller group that found a path to consistent and predictable growth, adding logos and revenue with apparent ease.
+Others were fortunate to land a few first customers, but unsuccessful in achieving repeatability.
+And much smaller is the group that found a path to consistent and predictable growth, adding logos and revenue with apparent ease and predictability.

 ## How come?